Waimea-RDNicholls/300DTD_Assessment/docs/Design.md

 ### Review of Functionality

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.

 The website was fully functional and worked as intended.
 You could easily sign up or login.
 All invalid inputs were rejected successfully.
 You could then create one schedule per day, and invalid times were rejected.
 The filtering worked with no errors, with only valid schedules being displayed on the filtered list.
 You could then send messages without any problems, and read messages you'd received.
 Overall, the website functioned without issue, meaning this implication was fully met with success.
 Evidence of working functionality can be seen in the error-checking video, shown here:

 ### Review of Usability

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.

 The website became quite useable, I'd say.
 It has a traditional navigation layout at the top right with underlined links (arguably the weakest part of my website's usability) with pretty self-identifying names, like "Help" or "Search" or "Messages".
 This should make it clear to users that these are links to pages.
 Then, every clickable button lights up when the cursor is hovered over it, or reads "Submit" or "Complete Edit", meaning all the buttons should intuitively feel quite obvious to the user.
 Finally, the bright white font contrasts well with the dark blue website, making it easy to read.
 All of this congeals to meet the usability requirements I laid out earlier, and I believe this implication was adequately met.
 Something to improve upon was the final form; 'preferences' is not immediately obvious to a new user, which is why I changed it, but it also leaves room for misspelling on the user end.
 This reduces the usability somewhat.
-Evidence photos:
+Evidence Screenshots:

 ### Review of Future-Proofing

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.

 This website was designed with the future in mind.
 The first way I did this was making sure it was only an intermediary app.
 Instead of all messaging being done on the app, the messaging features were left rather light-weight to incentive going to a different messaging platform.
 Users can also delete their messages, avoiding inbox clogging all on their own.
-On the games front, users can input whatever game they want to play in their preferences.
+On the games front, users can input whatever game they want to play in their preferences; note that this last one was something I noted in my initial thoughts.
 This means I don't have to constantly update a list of popular games to ensure the filtering encompasses all users.
 Instead, users can input new games all on their own, meaning the website should function well into the future.
 I'd say this implication was fully met.

+Evidence Screenshots:

+### Review of End Users

+Initially, I wanted to cater to both casual and competitive boardgame players.
+Upon further reflection, I decided to purely cater to casual players, making a website focused around them.
+By cutting out the very small end-user group of competitive players, I got a lot more time to focus on a website dedicated to casual players who may not be the most technologically literate.
+My website requires little effort from the user to set up, only requiring an account to be fully ready to go, as filtering is done by default instead of requiring user input.
+This means casual users (who likely don't want to spend even minutes fiddling with random settings) can get straight into using the app.
+I'd say I met their requirements, and met the implication there.
+I may not've fulfilled my goal of catering to competitive players, but given how they're vastly, vastly outnumbered by casual players, I feel the tradeoff was worthwhile.

+Screenshot:
+Note how there's no 'filter' input.
+The website takes the info it's been given and uses it automatically, instead.

-### Review of IMPLICATION NAME HERE
+### Review of Cultural Implications

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.
+The website draws upon no cultural imagery.
+The colour scheme is dark blue on white, which isn't a very politically significant combination unless you're really reaching with some really far off N.A.T.O comparision.
+The language used is the bare minimum anyways, but all the text doesn't mention anything to do with culture.
+See here:
+I feel I did fail to meet this implication adequately, however.
+The website itself strikes a neutral tone, but I felt a report feature would've been a good and necessary way to fully meet this implication.
+The reality here is I just forgot about it entirely, meaning offensive users could ruin other's experiences.
+This is partially mitigated by the fact there's no real way to get information on the users involved on the website (hard to attack someone for their culture when you know nothing about them at all), but it still would've been nice.
+Given the website strikes that neutral tone, I believe this implication was partially met.

 ### Review of UX PRINCIPLE NAME HERE